 The impact of observed characteristics on the reemployment rate out of domestic care differs substantially among the ethnic groups.
-Table 7 shows that previous employment experience has a large impact on the outflow from domestic care for Turkish, Surinamese and Antillean women.
-Education is also an important factor in explaining the outflow.
-Non-native women without education leave much slower.
-For Moroccan women the effect of the presence of children is very pronounced, leading to a virtual stop of the outflow.
-Marital status is important for Turkish and Moroccan women.
-Within both groups, married/cohabiting women leave domestic care faster.
+Table 7 shows that the relative labor market experience is again the most important variable.
+If a woman worked more than 75% of her potential productive years (labor market experience > 75%), she leaves domestic care and starts working again much faster.
+This effect is the highest for native women.
+Education is also an important factor in explaining the re-entry of women into the labor market.
+The higher the education level, the faster a woman leaves domestic care for work.
+This effect is very pronounced for Moroccan and native women.
+However, among Antilleans the education level does not have a significant effect on the reemployment rate of women in domestic care.
+Marital status is important for Turkish, Moroccan and Surinamese women.
+Within all three groups, married/cohabiting women leave domestic care faster.
+The presence of young children reduces the rate of leaving domestic care, especially for native and Moroccan women.
 To find out to what extent transition skills may affect the expected duration of domestic care, we apply the decomposition method explained in section 2.2.